twa-dev/monorepo/docs/from-authors.md

 This will make your studying more consistent and understandable.

+This documentation provides information about the whole Web Apps platform - its concepts, workflow, features, libraries, etc. It also contains tutorials and notes for developers, which will be rather useful in the process of application development.

 :::caution

 This documentation is currently under heavy development and could be changed